mercado-joshua/Tkinter__Program_Countdown-Calendar/README.md

 # Tkinter__Project_Countdown-Calendar
-Calendar that tells the days until your specified date.
+Calendar that counts the days until your specified date.